dkarunakaran/deploy_to_ollama/README.md

           --lora models/llama-3.2-3B-instruct-q8-invoice-q8_0.gguf
         ```

-    * Replace the filenames with your actual filenames.
-Ensure both models have the same prefix (e.g., "llama-3.2-3B-instruct") and the LORA adapter filename includes the specific task (e.g., "invoice").

 **5. Creating Ollama Modelfile**

 * Create a text file named `Modelfile` in the same directory as your combined GGUF file (`models/combined.gguf`).